 The childminder has a warm and caring nature, which is conducive to all children and their parents feeling welcome.
-She demonstrates a positive attitude towards providing an inclusive environment.
 Space is well organised and provides children with access to a good variety of resources.
-Good systems are in place to ensure children make good progress in their learning and development, although systems to share information with other providers are not fully developed.
-The childminder is very keen to develop the service she provides and works closely with local authority advisors to promote outcomes for all children.
+Good systems are in place to ensure children make good progress in their learning and development.
+Although, systems to share information with other providers are in place, some are not fully responding to the childminder's requests.
+The childminder is very keen to develop the service she provides and works closely with local authority advisors and other childminders to promote outcomes for all children.